Welcome to Psychology!

 A: We want the focus of your work with a faculty member in the major to be on mentoring.
 Mentoring conversations help students reflect on the decisions they are making, identify potential goals (academic, personal, professional), and process whether students are choosing courses and extracurricular activities that support their desired goals.
 Students must meet with their assigned faculty advisor once a semester in order to remove the registration hold on DukeHub.

 Support for the nuts and bolts of major requirements and other logistics, called transactional advising, is provided through the Office of Undergraduate Studies.
 This involves helping students understand specific requirements for degrees offered and logistics around course codes, course offerings, practical steps for applying for practica/independent study/Graduation with Distinction, processing course transfer requests, tracking progress in the major/minor, and connecting to relevant Campus resources.
-Students can reach out to our office at psychologyDUS@duke.edu or setting up an appointment with our program coordinator here.
+Students can reach out to our office at psychologyDUS@duke.edu.

 A: All psychology majors and minors are required to take PSY 101 at Duke, which has been designed to provide a thorough and consistent foundation for students seeking a degree in psychology.
 Students with AP/IB credit report finding that PSY 101 strengthens their knowledge foundation and goes beyond what they learned in high school.
 AP or IB will count as PSY 11, which can be used toward Trinity total 34 credit requirement but not for a psychology degree.
 Read students comments about why taking PSY 101 at Duke makes a difference.